venomboss985/Raspberry-Pi-Introduction/1_Basic_Setup/2_Linux_Terminal.md

 * Prints the working directory/folder you are currently in
   * Ex. `pwd`
-* Short for "print working directory"
+* Short for </br>"print working directory"

 </div>
 <div>

 ## `whoami` command

-* Prints the current logged in user
+* Prints the currently logged in user
   * Ex. `whoami`

 ## `hostname` command